OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 For NIC alias the IP spoofing rules are not triggered when the VM is created nor when the interface is attached.
 If you have configured IP spoofing for your virtual networks be aware that those will not be honored by NIC ALIAS interfaces.
 More info `here <https://github.com/OpenNebula/one/issues/3079>`__.

-Custom attributes in short body
+Monitoring information not showing on VM list in Sunstone
 ================================================================================

-The hypervisors dependent custom attributes stored in the VM template are not included in the short body.
-Due to this short body is used for print information in Sunstone, this information wont be shown.
+vCenter and Amazon drivers store some guest IP addresses in the monitoring section of the VM.
+This information is no longer sent as part as the VM pool data and it will not be shown in Sunstone list table.
+Note that this information can be still queried in the detailed view of the VM.
 More information can be found `here <https://github.com/OpenNebula/one/issues/3308>`__.